dojo/docs/developer/design/builder.rst

 this usually isn't enough.
 For example, it may be desirable to not apply any transforms to test resources.
 The build system includes machinery to "tag" resources with various flags that may be used to signal which transforms to apply.

-Optionally, a profile and each package configuration may contain the property ``resourceTags``, a hash from tag name to function.
+A profile and each package configuration may contain the property ``resourceTags``, a hash from tag name to function.
 Each function takes two arguments, filename and module-id, and returns true if a given resource should be tagged with the associated tag or false otherwise.
 All tag tests are applied to every resource and any single resource may be tagged with several tag names.
 See the resources dojo/dojo.profile.js for an example.

-The dojo build system decides which transforms to apply to a particular resource based its filetype and the following
+The dojo build system decides which transforms to apply to a particular resource based its file type and the following
 tags:

 ``test``